e-caste/boggle-telegram-bot/README.md

 It allows potentially infinite players to play Boggle at the same time, while keeping the social distance required in these trying times.

 #### Some cool (🆒!) features:
-- automatic word validation: if it's not possible to make, the bot will tell you
+- automatic word validation: if a word's not possible to make, the bot will tell you
 - automatic detection for re-sent words and words that are too short
 - integrated check for words in common with other players
 - personal and group statistics